NyxCipher/SubversionOS/README.md

 Note: We need a custom Kernel to sit inside a 2nd Type-1 Hypervisor.

 Note: Maybe we should use a VirtualUSB instead of a vCOM or 8570 comm. channel.

+# Speculative:
+Can we reassign ownership permission of the Wireless.c kernel library from MainOS to SubversionOS?